 The longer I hung from this cliff, the more I thought about my life.
 I always wanted to surprise my girlfriend but I couldn't afford a diamond.
 I know she doesn't care about the worth of the ring she just wants to be married to me.
 My arms were sore and I couldn't hold on any longer I had to let go.
 While falling, I realized everything I would do differently if I survived.
 I didn't die, instead I awoke in my bed.
 I changed a lot of things in my life that morning starting with my girlfriends last name.

-Everyday she woke up feeling the same.
+Every day she woke up feeling the same.
 Broken, unhappy and alone.
 In a sea of people, "friends" or family.
 Nothing.
 Nothing made her feel.
-Today she walked the opposite direction of where she usually goes.
+Today she walked in the opposite direction of where she usually goes.
 Down past the shops and cafés.
-Feeling a little lighter today.
+Feeling lighter today.
 Happier, as she watches kids play at the park.
 The sunshine's bright, not bothering her.
 She spent hours in this bliss, excited to share it.
-Walking up to the house she feels a weird sensation in her chest, but it passes, she goes to freshen up.
-In the tub lies her life less body.
+Walking up to the house she feels a weird sensation in her chest, but it passes, and she goes to freshen up.
+In the tub lies her lifeless body.

 In this envelope are answers, to questions I've asked myself forever.
 Who were my parents?
 I never got to meet them.
-I approached a private eye and he said if I paid his fee (which took all of my savings) that I'd get to see an envelope with my parents picture in it.
+I approached a private eye and he said if I paid his fee (which took all of my savings) I'd get to see an envelope with my parent's picture in it.
 He gave it to me three days later and for four days now I've just looked at it.
-After a week I finally ripped it open and saw a picture of an envelope and a piece of paper that only had “your parents picture” written on it.
+After a week I finally ripped it open and I saw a picture of an envelope and a piece of paper that only had “your parent's picture” written on it.

 She had everything she thought.
-She was beautiful, rich.
+She was beautiful and rich.
 That’s it.
 Isn’t that all you need to be in this world today?
 She could count how many friends she had on both her hands so, she was lucky.

 One day on her way home from school she came across an elderly woman sitting in the middle of a forest reading a bible.
 Alone.
 “Strange, she thought.
 Who reads bibles anymore?”
-But, this woman had a glow about her that she had never seen, a glow that she lacked.
+But, this woman had a glow about her that she'd never seen, a glow that she lacked.